Bare Naked Ladies.

 By far Steve and I were the youngest in the audience on that afternoon.
 Most of the men there were much older and just like the Metro Theater, many were well dressed wearing suits.
 We stayed for almost two hours, we watched while each of the six dancers got completely naked within a dozen or so feet right in front of us.
 Each of the dancer’s routines would be three or four songs long and there were lots of boas, feathers, beads, rhinestones and stilettos.

-We both gave a thumbs down to four of the ladies and a maybe to one.
+We both gave a thumbs down to three of the ladies and a maybe to two of them.
 We gave a big thumbs up to the sixth and final dancer.
-She was fuck’n gorgeous and I was in love.
+She was so hot and gorgeous, I was in love.
 Both of us definitely wanted to watch her perform another set, but it meant we would have to sit through the other five stripper’s routines all over again.
 It was a daily continuous rotation of the same six dancers which started at noon and ended at midnight.

 For boys like me living in Toronto, Le Strip was a perfect place to explore those curiosities.